greeniot/CC3200-Sample/README.md

 ![Energia IDE](images/energia.png)

 It contains a code area with a mediocre text editor.
 The output is shown in the black box on the bottom.
 The most important file is an Energia project (*x.ino*), which is always contained in a folder with the name of the file (by convention).
-Even though the Energia project file contains some C-like code it is fully conventional driven, i.e., instead of defining methods and including external files, some important definitions are already made.
+These files are called *sketches*.
+Every sketch file contains two C-like functions, `setup` and `loop`.
+Instead of writing everything from scratch ourselves, we typically only fill in the bodies of those two functions.
+Energia already knows everything about the board and how to talk to it.

 The board specific header file and the definitions for `setup` and `loop` have been made already.
-These two functions will be called from implicitly generated code and are therefore special. `setup` is run during the initialization, `loop` after the initialization.
+These two functions will be called from implicitly generated code and are therefore special. `setup` is run once during the initialization, and `loop` is repeatedly called after the initialization.
 The latter never finishes, as it is invoked over and over again (hence the name `loop`).

 For debugging purposes the serial monitor will be crucial.
+We'll come back to the monitor in a second.

 ![Energia Serial Monitor](images/serial.png)

-In *File* / *Preferences* we'll find the option to tell Energia we are using an external editor.
+While you can do everything from the built in editor, you'll probably quickly get annoyed by it.
+In *File* / *Preferences* we'll find the option to tell Energia that we are using an external editor.
+You can then simply edit and save the *x.ino* file in your favorite editor.
+The compilation and flashing the code to the board is still done in the Energia window.

 ### The Code

-The board comes with three LEDs that can be used in such samples.
+The board comes with three LEDs that can be used for simple showcases, testing and prototyping.
+(Remember that whenever we can blink an LED we can basically control anything.)

 * `RED_LED` (29)
 * `GREEN_LED` (10)